Controlling the Greenhouse Environment

 Light-Emitting Diodes (LEDs)

-Light-emitting diodes are receiving a lot of interest for use in various applications, including greenhouse lighting.
-An LED is a solid-state, light-emitting device that in comparison to traditional lighting sources, such as gas-filled pressurized bulbs, filaments and electrodes, allows extended hours of operation and potentially more efficient conversion of electric energy to light.
+Light-emitting diodes are now available and used in various applications, including greenhouse lighting (Picture 7).
+An LED is a solid-state, light-emitting device that in comparison to traditional lighting sources, such as gas-filled pressurized bulbs, filaments and electrodes, allows extended hours of operation and potentially more efficient conversion of electric energy into light for plant growth or other applications.
 Individual LEDs are designed to emit a narrow spectrum or color of light, although white LEDs are also available.

-The LEDs are arranged in arrays or panels with options to customize the overall light quality.
+The individual LEDs are arranged in arrays or panels with options to customize the overall light quality.
 Panels specifically designed for plant growth usually consist of LEDs that emit red, 630 to 660 nanometers (nm), and blue, 450 nanometers (nm), light.
 The primary reason for choosing these types of LEDs is the observed high rate of photosynthesis.
 Although red and blue light support photosynthesis, most plants have developed in a full spectrum of natural light.
 Growth under monochromatic light from LEDs in a controlled environment may modify plant development and flowering.
-Studies of growth and yield under the narrow light qualities of LEDs are available, although they are limited to few plant species and growing environments.
-Monochromatic LEDs used for supplemental lighting in a greenhouse can be expected Picture 6.
-HID lamp with bulb, reflector and ballast/capacitor to work well since even low levels of natural light are sufficient to complement the spectrum.
+Studies of growth and yield under the narrow light qualities of LEDs are ongoing, but remain limited to few plant species and growing environments.
+Monochromatic LEDs used for overhead supplemental lighting in a greenhouse can be expected to work well since even low levels of natural light are sufficient to complement the spectrum.

-LEDs or similar technologies are likely to become the major source of greenhouse lighting in the future.
-The LED technology is still in development, with the expectation of major advances in energy efficiency, light output, fixture design and greenhouse applications.
-At this time, efficiencies of LEDs are similar to those of HID fixtures when compared on a basis of light useful for photosynthesis and plant growth (Runkle et al., 2014).
+LEDs or similar technologies are becoming the major source for providing greenhouse lighting.
+Development of the LED technology is advancing with expectations of continued improvements in energy efficiency, light output and fixtures designed for greenhouse applications.
+Initially, the efficiencies of LEDs were similar to those of HID fixtures when based on light generated for photosynthesis and plant growth (Runkle et al., 2014)

-he generation of light in LEDs does not produce heat in the beam of light, and LEDs are cool to the touch.
+The generation of light in LEDs does not produce heat in the beam of light, and LEDs are cool to the touch.
 Heat is generated at the fixture level, where it can be more easily dissipated.
 Reflectors are not necessary since the LED housing guides the light photons in one direction.
 Compared to HID lamps, LEDs can be placed closer to the plants, making high light intensity possible but reducing the distribution and area lighted.
+LED applications were initially implemented for use in plant factories, where crops are grown on shelves in several layers.
+Other applications are in seed and plant propagation, specialized production situations and high intensity production areas.
+LEDs have advantages in efficiency and longevity and may be designed and positioned to more precisely provide light for photosynthesis and other growth processes rather than flood light energy over the entire area of the greenhouse.

 Day length